cloudflare/cloudflare-docs/content/dns/additional-options/reverse-zones.md

 # Reverse zones and PTR records

-Customers who control their own IP prefix(es) can set up reverse zones with PTR records to allow reverse DNS lookups.
+If you control your own IP prefix(es), you can set up reverse zones with PTR records to allow reverse DNS lookups.

 ## PTR records